An Important Disclaimer

-I’ve never wondered about my gender identity so maybe that’s a good reason to trust a genderqueer person: I’m so confident of my own gender/sex identity it would take something incredibly powerful to make me question it.
+I’ve never wondered about my gender identity so maybe that’s a good reason to trust a genderqueer person: I’m so confident of my own identity it would take something incredibly powerful to make me question it.
 I’d have to be pretty convinced something was up.
-Well, maybe, that’s what it is like to be a genderqueer person.
+Well, maybe, that’s what it is like to be genderqueer?

 As a teenager I was far from happy.
-I’d never repeat my adolescent years if you paid me and, aside from a few wonderful friends who stuck by me, I was utterly miserable for a long time (by the way, don’t worry about me, I’m doing great now!)
+I’d never repeat my adolescent years if you paid me and, aside from a few friends who stuck by me, I was utterly miserable for a long time (by the way, don’t worry about me, I’m doing fine now!)

 Thing is, I would have given anything to change who I was and many other teenagers feel the same today.
 But I never questioned my gender.
 I was unhappy and didn’t like who/what I was, but I knew I was an unhappy boy.
 Transgender people aren’t just unhappy with themselves and want to be different.
-They are transgender irrespective of their happiness or unhappiness.
+They are transgender irrespective of their happiness/unhappiness.

 Does Science support transgender rights?

 Science doesn’t make moral comments however, it simply shows what the truth is.
-So Science doesn’t technically support or un-support transgender rights.
-So that presents us with an ethical question: how should we treat people who are biologically different to the norm?
+So Science doesn’t technically support or un-support transgender rights which presents an ethical question: how should we treat people who are biologically different to the norm?
 The answer to that should be obvious.

 I would especially like to thank Lu Mather for his advice, consulting and editing of the blog.
-He helped me with terminology and tone of the blog.
+He helped me with terminology and tone.

 Trans symbol: wikimedia